mdvictor/sf4-dev-env/README.md

             formatter: 'monolog.formatter.json'
             max_files: 10
 ```

+### Makefile
+There is a Makefile that gives some shortcuts on how to manage the containers.

 ## Domain-wide index page
 All dev projects are set in subdirectories named after the `PROJECT_NAME` parameter.
 You can access any of them from the main domain-wide index page.
 All your projects are shown